Common Sources of Behavior Problems in Children

 Fatigue

 Another issue that I observe when children are acting out in public is that they are tired and need to sleep.
 Children until the age of about 6 should have solid nap times during the day.
-Each child will require different amounts of rest, but keeping a child out on a parents’ busy day of errands and obligations keeps children from recooperative and restorative sleep.
+Each child will require different amounts of rest, but keeping a child out on a parents’ busy day of errands and obligations keeps children from recuperative and restorative sleep.

 I observed this a few weeks ago on vacation.
 Our flight from Detroit into Traverse City, MI left at 10:35pm.
 There were two mothers with children under the age of five, and both children were screaming and crying, inconsolable and defiant during boarding.
 One mother recognized her son was exhausted and tried to be understanding by holding him.
 The other kept insisting her child behave and punished him for acting out, which made the tantrum worse.
 Both boys were exhausted and up far too late.
 Once the boys slept on the plane, de-boarding went off without a hitch.